WestonSu/Antimicrobials/README.md

 ## Citations <a name="citations"></a>

-We ask users to cite [MIST](https://www.nature.com/articles/s42256-023-00708-3) directly by referencing the following paper:
+We ask users to cite ****** directly by referencing the following paper:

-Goldman, S., Wohlwend, J., Stražar, M. et al. Annotating metabolite mass spectra with domain-inspired chemical formula transformers.
-Nat Mach Intell (2023). https://doi.org/10.1038/s42256-023-00708-3
+Su, W. et al. Persistent quaternary ammonium compounds in Chinese estuaries as key drivers of environmental resistome beyond antibiotics.

-MIST also builds on a number of other projects, ideas, and software including SIRIUS, MAGMa substructure labeling, the canopus\_train data, the Mills et al. IBD data, NPClassifier to classify compounds, PubChem as a retrieval library, and HMDB as a retrieval library.
+*** also builds on a number of other projects, ideas, and software including ******.
 Please consider citing the following full list of papers when relevant:

 1. Stokes, J. M. et al. A deep learning approach to antibiotic discovery.
 Cell 180, 688–702.e613 (2020).
 2. Yang, K. et al. Analyzing learned molecular representations for property prediction.
 J. Chem.
 Inf.
 Model.
 59, 3370–3388 (2019).